 Our Release Strategy

 We began releasing foundational material in late 2014 and into 2015 until finally there was enough material to warrant a named release in August 2015.
 Having said that, we’re not done yet.
-We are incrementally releasing the DA 2.0 material during the Autumn of 2015.
+We are incrementally releasing the DA 2.x material as you can see on this site.
 Please stay tuned.

 To date there have been three major release tiers of this framework: